csound/manual/docs/reference/opcodesReference.md

 [spat3dt](../opcodes/spat3dt.md) - Can be used to render an impulse response for a 3D space at i-time.<br>
 [spdist](../opcodes/spdist.md) - Calculates distance values from xy coordinates.<br>
 [spf](../opcodes/spf.md) - Steiner-Parker filter.<br>
+[splice](../opcodes/splice.md) - Places an instrument instance before or after another in the performance list.<br>
 [splitrig](../opcodes/splitrig.md) - Split a trigger signal (i.e. a timed sequence of control-rate impulses) into several channels following a structure designed by the user.<br>
 [sprintf](../opcodes/sprintf.md) - printf-style formatted output to a string variable.<br>
 [sprintfk](../opcodes/sprintfk.md) - printf-style formatted output to a string variable at k-rate.<br>